 Once your wardrobe is tidied up, you’ll want to focus on keeping those older garments looking sharp (and expensive).

 Wrinkles and pet hair won’t do you any favors when you’re trying to create an expensive look.
+(And if you despise iron, as I do, see our post on how to iron clothes faster.)
 Develop an eye for these details and don’t leave the house until your entire outfit is crisp and clean.
 Consider investing in a steamer and keep an extra lint roller in your bag or car.

 4. Wash lightly.